Current Members

 Laura Joyce (She/Her)

 Laura is a recent graduate from the Honours BA Psychology program at the University of British Columbia.
-She is currently the coordinator of the Daily Experiences & Culture Study, as well as the Family Perceptions of ADHD Project in collaboration with BC Children’s Hospital.
-She is interested in the social experiences of neurodiverse children, executive functioning in relation to the mental health of neurodiverse individuals, and broader social development in toddlers.
-Outside of academics, she enjoys sailing, travelling, and hanging out with her two bunnies, Willow & Peaches.
+She is currently the coordinator of the Family Perceptions of ADHD Project, which follows Asian and White Canadian families’ experiences through the assessment and treatment process.
+She also coordinates the ADHD Game Study, which aims to reduce ADHD stigma amongst peers and family members through a video game intervention.
+Previously, Laura coordinated the Daily Experiences & Culture Study, which is now in the data analysis stage.
+Laura’s research interests include the social experiences of neurodiverse children, executive functioning in relation to the mental health of neurodiverse individuals, and inclusive psychoeducational and social service practices.
+Outside of academics, she enjoys sailing, travelling, and hanging out with her two bunnies, Willow & Peaches!

 Research Assistants